horuslabsio/tokenbound-contract-docs/Registry.md

 ### Description:

 This internal function retrieves the owner of an NFT from its contract.
-It first tries to use the CamelCase ownerOf function and falls back to the snake_case owner_of function for compatibility with various NFT contracts.

 ### Parameters (type):